Covid-19 Preventative Policy | Free 3 Day Expedited Shipping orders over $50

 With a sweet and citrusy aroma, the terpene valencene is a highly valued flavor additive.

-Like many terpenes, valencene has anti-inflammatory properties.
-It also can help treat allergies and reduce the reaction.
+Valencene reduces inflammation.
+It also can help treat allergies and lower the intensity of a reaction.

 Essential oils contain terpenes mixed with other compounds.
 If you diffuse a rose or lavender essential oil, terpene molecules in the air create the floral aroma.
 Essential oils have a mix of terpenes with other concentrated plant compounds.